Inference on Individual Treatment Effects in Nonseparable Triangular Models: Introduction

-Heterogeneous treatment effects have received increasing attention in the causal inference and policy evaluation literature (\citealp{Heckman1997,angrist2004treatment,Heckman2006}).
-Recently, \citet[VX, hereafter]{vuong2017counterfactual} and \citet[FVX, hereafter]{feng2019estimation} developed nonparametric identification and estimation methods for individual treatment effects (ITEs) in a nonseparable triangular model with a binary endogenous treatment variable and a binary instrument.
 Since the ITE is defined and estimated for each individual, it is natural to focus on its probability density function (PDF) when assessing the heterogeneity of a treatment.
-For that purpose, FVX use the conventional kernel density estimator applied to estimated ITEs.
+For that purpose, FVX uses the conventional kernel density estimator applied to estimated ITEs.
 They show its uniform consistency as well as derive its rate of convergence.
-However, when it comes to inference for the density of the ITE, two theoretical problems remain unsolved.
-First, asymptotically valid standard errors for the density estimator should incorporate the uncertainty stemming from estimation of ITEs.\footnote{A similar problem arises in the context of first-price auctions where individual valuations are unobservable \citep[see ][]{Guerre2000,Ma2019}, and we build on the insights from this literature.
-The issue is also related to the problem of nonparametrically generated regressors \citep{Mammen2012}.} Second, as researchers are often interested in the shape of the distribution of the ITE, it is important to have asymptotically valid uniform confidence bands (UCBs) for the density of the ITE.
+However, when it comes to inference for the density of the ITE, two theoretical problems still need to be solved.
+First, asymptotically valid standard errors for the density estimator should incorporate the uncertainty stemming from the estimation of ITEs.
+Second, as researchers are often interested in the shape of the distribution of the ITE, it is important to have asymptotically valid uniform confidence bands (UCBs) for the density of the ITE.
 Our paper contributes to the literature by providing easy-to-implement solutions to both problems.

-We first provide a finer estimate for the uniform rate of convergence of the FVX density estimator and show that it indeed attains the optimal uniform rate of convergence under seemingly minimal conditions.
+We first provide a sharper bound for the uniform rate of convergence of the FVX density estimator and show that it attains the optimal rate under seemingly minimal conditions.
 We then show the asymptotic normality of the FVX estimator and derive an analytical formula for the standard error of the density estimator that incorporates the influence of ITEs' estimation in the first step of the FVX procedure.
-Our formula also accounts for bias correction.